terraform-google-modules/terraform-google-bootstrap/examples/cloudbuild_repo_connection_gitlab/README.md

 ## Overview

-The example will create Cloud Build 2nd gen repositories using a Gitlab connection.
+The example will create Cloud Build repositories (2nd gen) using a Gitlab connection.

 ## Gitlab Requirements for Cloud Build Connection